 I had originally planned to leave the Hershey’s kisses inside of the pipe cleaners on top of the pencil, but they were a bit too heavy, made the pencil lopsided and just didn’t stay in place very well.
 It worked out much better to just removed them, and instead I set them out in a bowl for guests to eat at the party with a food tag that said “Unwrap a Poo Emoji.”
 I did try to track down Hershey’s kisses in a brown foil wrap, but sadly I couldn’t find that color.
 I know I’ve seen brown ones in a pack around Thanksgiving so you might get lucky and find brown kisses for your party.

-I created a free printable “Number Two Pencil” Party Favor Tag that you can download with the rest of the free printable Emoji Party Templates in the “Sources” section below.
+I created a free printable “Number Two Pencil” Party Favor Tag that you can download with the rest of the Emoji Diaper Bash Kit by filling out the form below.

-This Emoji party was SO MUCH FUN!
+This Emoji baby shower was SO MUCH FUN!
 I know that every time I finish a party, that party is my favorite, but this one was particularly memorable.
 Since the subject matter was already a bit silly, everyone seemed to laugh and have such a great time with it.
 I can almost guarantee that I will be redoing an Emoji Party theme again soon as a birthday party — it would be a perfect birthday party theme for teens to adults.
 Okay!
-Here is all the sources you’ll need to create your own fabulous Emoji party…
+Here is all the sources you’ll need to bring these Emoji party ideas to life at your party…

 EMOJI PARTY DECOR & SUPPLIES